Check out some interesting RPS cards, created by B Simon Smith, and available from Assassin Games:

 Some Brujah completely ignore Presence, as they believe it isn't as effective as loading up on the Physical Disciplines of Potence and Celerity.
 While this may be partly true, Presence has a great deal more utility than the other two, and can often either end a fight or prevent it from happening in the first place.

-Awe is perhaps one of the most useful powers for you, as for the low cost of a single Social Trait, you gain the ability to retest any Social Challenge.
+Awe is perhaps one of the most useful powers for you, when you want people to listen.
 Not only is it effective in that regards, but it is also the one Discipline power you should try and trade to members of other Clans.
-Because it enhances a number of other powers inherent to other Clans (see the post Basic Disciplines), a number of other Clans will be looking to trade for it.
 Use this opportunity to cash in and pick up a few other Disciplines that compliment what your character already has, or give them a surprising edge that no one expects.

-Dread Gaze can effectively end a fight if things seem to be going against you, and with Awe you have a better chance of it working.
+Dread Gaze can effectively end a fight if things seem to be going against you.
 Entrancement can end a fight before it really starts, get someone to agree with your point of view, or even get them trusting you enough to follow you into an ambush.

 While it's an obvious choice for bringing someone to an ambush (a.k.a.
 The Boot Party), it's overuse of such ensures that people will be looking for ways to avoid or nullify your Summon.
 Therefore, use the power without impunity.
 Want to talk to Bob, Summon his ass.
 Heard that Jane has a cute ass, Summon her and check it out for yourself.
 Once you've gotten everyone used to the fact that you use the power all the time, they won't question when you finally use it to drag someone into a fight.